andy-shady-org/netbox-security/CONTRIBUTING.md

 $ pip3 install black
 ```

 * Install `netbox-security`.
-In a development environment it makes most sense to use an editable installation, which can be achieved by the following commands (assuming you checked out the NetBox DNS repository to `/install-path/netbox-plugin-dns`):
+In a development environment it makes most sense to use an editable installation, which can be achieved by the following commands (assuming you checked out the NetBox DNS repository to `/install-path/netbox-security`):

 ```bash
 $ pip3 -e /install-path/netbox-security

 ```

-* Add NetBox DNS to the NetBox configuration `/opt/netbox/netbox/netbox/configuration.py`
+* Add NetBox Security to the NetBox configuration `/opt/netbox/netbox/netbox/configuration.py`

 ```python
 PLUGINS = [